AndypSheridan/battleships-1977/README.md

 ​
 The following bugs were identified during user testing:

-* 🐞 - At first it was not possible to get the music to play on any device.
+* 🐞 - When running the game it was possible for the user and CPU to place ships so that they overlapped.
-* ⚒️ - The file was unplayable when situated in my assets or audio folder.
+* ⚒️ - There were errors in the check_ship_placement method of the code.
-* ✅ - I added the audio file to the root directory and it worked.
+* ✅ - I made adjustments to the method to prevent any overlap.

 <br>